WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

 = 2.3.0 =
+* Added: Background catch for new contact API requests that fail due to need to re-authenticate.
+Requests will be re-tried once newly reconnected.
-* Added: Site health integration to help with debugging and troubleshooting
+* Added: Site health integration to help with debugging and troubleshooting.
 * Updated: Removed reliance on WP Cron for sending submissions.
 All API submission should be run right away from now on.
 "Bypass cron" setting negated.
+* Updated: Amended "address" field to allow for choosing which address components to use as well as allow requiring only certain components.

 = 2.2.0 =
 * Added: Admin notice if its been determined that the account connection needs human intervention.